bbauska/JS-Basics-Unlock/README.md

 programming languages engaging and accessible.
 Programming Hub has received numerous award.
-It has been recognized as Google editor&#39;s choice in 2017, Google Best App in 2017, Google LaunchPad Accelerator, got featured on Product Hunt, received FB Start from Facebook.
+It has been recognized as Google editor&#39;s choice in 2017, Google Best App in 2017, Google LaunchPad Accelerator, got featured on Product Hunt, received FB Start from Facebook.</p>

-Programming Hub offers over 45+ apps for the users and have garnered praise from learners worldwide.
-Users commend the app&#39;s user-friendly interface, engaging content, and effective teaching methodology.
+<p>Programming Hub offers over 45+ apps for the users and have garnered
+praise from learners worldwide.
+Users commend the app&#39;s user-friendly interface, engaging content, and effective teaching methodology.</p>

-Learners of all ages and skill levels have found Programming Hub to be a reliable companion on their coding journey, igniting their passion for programming and unlocking their full potential.
-Other apps mostly used apps by users of programming hub are:
+<p>Learners of all ages and skill levels have found Programming Hub to be a
+reliable companion on their coding journey, igniting their passion for programming and unlocking their full potential.
+Other apps mostly used apps by users of programming hub are:</p>

 1. Python